AnyChart/docs.anychart.com/Axes_and_Grids/Axes_Labels_Formatting.md

 ### Padding

-If you want to change the labels background size and text position inside background - use {api:anychart.core.ui.Label#padding}**padding()**{api} parameter (the value in Pixels).
+To change the paddings between the label's background borders and the text use {api:anychart.core.ui.Label#padding}padding(){api}.
+This parameter's value is to be set in px.
 Padding may contain up to 4 values: Top&Bottom&Left&Right, Right&Left, Bottom, Left.
 It is not necessary to set all 4 values.
-Just remember, that each value has more priority, than the previous one.

 ```
   var yAxisLabels = chart.yAxis().labels();